1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

         - 43 Congregational and Wesleyan-Methodist
         - 26 Baptist
         - 0 Jewish
+    - There are 504 unique entries in the table below.
-    - an entry has been made for each person listed against a headstones so details about each person can be annotated separately.
+    - an entry has been made for each person listed against a headstone so details about each person can be annotated separately.
     - 'same as' entries in the source are shown under a different headstones identifier.
 These may refer to the same headstone but were listed separately to create an alphabetic index by surname.
     - There are 13 'same as' entries.
 This could mean, either
         - there may only be 492 headstones